zgao92/605project/README.md

 # 605project

+## Goals:
+- To test the fairness of maps
+- To find which operator has higher probability to win
+- To find weapons with best performance

 * **job.sh** and **job.sub** are the codes for chtc to run.

 * **combine.sh** is the code for combine the results in 22 parallel outputs.